76% of Consumers Make This Holiday Shopping Mistake. Don’t Be One of Them

 Your best bet might be to ditch holiday shopping entirely.
 Instead, make a present.

-Handmade presents always mean more to me, anyway.
-Check out our list of affordable gift ideas for a few you can make yourself.
+Handmade presents always mean more to me anyway.
+Check out these 12 DIY Christmas gift ideas for a few you can make yourself.

 Don’t worry so much about overspending for that *perfect* present.
 (Cough, cough: There’s 71% of you out there!)